Ted (film)

-MacFarlane's feature-length directorial debut, the film is produced by Media Rights Capital and distributed by Universal Pictures.
+MacFarlane's feature-length directorial debut, the film was produced by Media Rights Capital, Fuzzy Door Productions, Bluegrass Films and Smart Entertainment, and distributed by Universal Pictures.
 It was released in theaters in the United States on June 29, 2012, and was a box office hit, grossing $549.4 million against a $50–65 million budget.
-Ted was the highest-grossing comedy film of 2012, is the second highest-grossing R-rated comedy of all time (behind The Hangover Part II) and was nominated for the Academy Award for Best Original Song.
-It received generally positive reviews, and successfully launched a franchise, with a sequel released in 2015, and a prequel television series currently in development.
+Ted was the highest-grossing comedy film of the year and was nominated for the Academy Award for Best Original Song.
+It received generally positive reviews and successfully launched a franchise, with a sequel released in 2015 and a prequel television series in 2024.